rdking/proposal-known-keys/README.md

 ```

 ## Behavior
-The behavoir of each of the 7 new functions should parallel the existing functions while diving through the prototype chain.
+The behavior of each of the 7 new functions should parallel the existing functions while diving through the prototype chain.
 In general, each of the new functions can be implemented by repeated application of their predecessors.
 A potential reference implementation of each function is provided below.

 #### Object.assignKnown(target, ...sources)